mx32000/portfolio/readme.md

 ## Code Snippet
 Use this section to include a brief code snippet of functionality that you are proud of an a brief description
 ```
-// code to take in a list of skills and icons, sort, and add to html
+/* code to take in a list of skills and icons, sort, and add to html */
-// (styling already in css)
+/* (styling already in css) */
+/* if doesn't match i or img, just don't do anything - I'm entering data, so should be okay */
 $.ajax("./json/skills.json")
 .then(data => {
     data.sort((a,b) => (a.name > b.name) ?
 1 : -1)